-- In the menu on the left, go to Pipelines > Account variables.
+- In the menu on the left, under Pipelines, select Account variables.

-Variables added at the repository level can be accessed by any users with the push permission in the repository.
+Variables added at the repository level can be accessed by any user with the push permission in the repository.
 These variables override team variables.

 You can manage repository variables in Settings > Pipelines > Repository variables.

 You can define variables so that they can only be used in a specific deployment environment.
 Deployment variables override both team and repository variables, and are unique to each environment.

-You can manage deployment variables in Settings > Pipelines > Deployments.
+To manage deployment variables go to Settings > Pipelines > Deployments.

 You can secure a variable, which means it can be used in your scripts but its value will be hidden in the build logs (see example below).
 If you want to edit a secure variable, you can only give it a new value or delete it.
 Secure variables are stored as encrypted values.
 Click the padlock to secure the variable.

 Secured variable masking

 Pipelines masks secure variables so they are not shown to your team members viewing build logs.
 If a value matching a secured variable appears in the logs, Pipelines will replace it with